Skip to main content

 A healthy weight gain in pregnancy is typically 1–2 kg per month in the second and third trimesters, depending on your pre-pregnancy weight.

-How much weight should you gain during pregnancy and what is “normal”?
+How much weight should you gain during pregnancy—and what is considered normal and healthy?

-While most women gain between 11 to 16 kg during pregnancy, the recommended weight gain depends on your pre-pregnancy weight: If you were underweight before pregnancy, you may need to gain a little more, and if you were overweight, you should gain a little less.
+While most women gain between 11 to 16 kg, the recommended pregnancy weight gain depends on your pre-pregnancy weight: If you were underweight before pregnancy, you may need to gain a little more, and if you were overweight, you should gain a little less.

 Recommended weight gain during pregnancy is depending on your pre-pregnancy weight